koen-vr/algo-collect/cmd/publish/readme.md

 go run ./cmd/publish network start
 ```

-> 2. Create the manager account
+> 2. Create and setup the manager account.
+>    - using info to check on acount balance
+>    - on a `devnet` node it funds the acocunt

 ```
 go run ./cmd/publish account create